krasserm/perceiver-io/docs/checkpointing.md

 ## Activation checkpointing

 [Activation checkpointing](https://pytorch-lightning.readthedocs.io/en/latest/advanced/advanced_gpu.html#fairscale-activation-checkpointing)
-can be enabled with `--model.activation_checkpoint=true`.
+can be enabled with `--model.activation_checkpointing=true`.
 This implements activation checkpoints for each self-attention and cross-attention layer and saves GPU memory during training.
 For example, the saved GPU memory can be used to run [masked language modeling](../README.md#masked-language-modeling) with a higher number of input, latent and output query channels (`256` instead of `64`).